 Wyze Home Security System review: Professional monitoring

 As far as DIY home monitoring services go, the Wyze Home Security System is among the cheapest services available.
-You’ll pay a monthly fee, which is very inexpensive at just $4.99 a month.
-But if you pay for the annual fee, which is $59.88 a year, you’ll get $40 off.
-So, with the monthly plan, this bundle costs $79.98.
-But with the annual plan, it’s $39.98.
+You’ll pay a monthly fee, which is very inexpensive at $10 a month.
+But if you pay for the annual fee, which is $100 a year, you’ll get $20 off.
+Wyze's plans are about half what you'll pay from other DIY security systems such as Ring and ADT.

 Wyze Home Security System review: Design and setup